-Starts from the Winery Loop near the Homestead and climbs up past a great dam for launching into.
-Continues down Horsegully on the left of the road and crosses the creek near the National Park gate.
+This trail starts from the Winery Loop near the Homestead and climbs up past a dam and continues down to Horsegully on the left of the road and crosses the creek near the National Park gate.
 Follows the creek past Rankine’s Hut and GlenMorangie Corner and heads out past the Scared Rabbit Panoramic Lookout.
-From here you go through the race and up onto the Lookout to the Sea and Baroota Knob and onto Separation Creek Saddle.
+From here you go through the race and up onto the Lookout to Spencer Gulf and Baroota Knob and onto Separation Creek Saddle.
 Through the gate then and to Gibraltar Rock and you are back at Horse Gully.
-A short climb and the pain is over and a cleansing wine or two at the cellar door is just reward.
+A short climb followed by a downhill stretch to the Cellar Door.

-Makes you feel like singing ABBA songs?
-OK, the name is different and open to interpretation but the trail is awesome.
-Very all mountain.
-First machine-built trail and is all mountains for those who love a hard core challenge.
+Does the name make you feel like singing ABBA songs?
+OK, the name is different and open to interpretation but the trail is truly awesome.
+It was the very first machine-built trail and is all mountains for those who love a hard core challenge.
 The trail uses a lot of natural rock features and has taken years of planning, so we hope you will enjoy it as much as we do.

-This trail is deigned and built for those mountain bikers looking for a leisurely ride on some easy terrain.
+This trail has been designed and built for those mountain bikers looking for a leisurely ride on some easy terrain.
 The trail itself links the accommodation facilities and cellar door to the Mawson trail and provides a loop experience if that is the way you would like to go.
 A little uphill to ride going up to the wool shed or accommodation, and the ride back down to the Mawson is a lot of fun without any major obstacles.
-Silky smooth trail, which is suitable for the whole family.
+This is a silky smooth trail, which is suitable for the whole family.

-Blue Heelin is known as a relatively challenging access tracks to get you out into the property and make sure those muscles are warm.
+Blue Heelin is known as a relatively challenging access tracks to get you out into the property and make sure those muscles are warmed up.
 Once you are out a little further, the trail changes into a purpose built mountain bike trail that is fun and relatively easy to ride.
-Rocks and ruts a plenty so keep your wits about you!
+Rocks and ruts are a plenty so keep your wits about you!

-A reasonably challenging loop with plenty of singletrack and minor obstacles that provide enormous views of the rolling hills and Mt Remarkable itself.
-The trail has a different flavour as it follows the sheep trails and is still in a natural and unaltered state.
-Don’t worry as there are numerous trail markers however, and there is plenty of opportunity for developing creative lines.
-Take your time, have some lunch and make sure to stop for a look at the Scared Rabbit Panoramic View.
-If you ar feeling adventurous pop over a little further west to the highest point and down to Elliot’s lookout.
-Lookout for morels.
+The Jackanna is a reasonably challenging loop with plenty of single track and minor obstacles to entertain you while providing spectacular views of rolling hills and the mighty Mt Remarkable itself.
+This trail will have a different flavour to the others as it follows the sheep trails and is still in a natural and unaltered state.
+Don’t worry as there are numerous trail markers and plenty of opportunities for developing creative lines.
+Take your time, have some lunch at a spot where you can a take at the Scared Rabbit Panoramic View.
+If you are feeling adventurous, cycle a little further west to the highest point and down to Elliot’s lookout..

-This trail uses a mixture of access track and single track to get you from one end of the network to another, the Mia trail is a unique blend of trail experience.
-If you are riding down the trail from the panoramic view, you will need to prepare yourself for a descent of epic proportions down the access track and then see if you can carry your momentum into the single track for some tricky obstacles.
-If heading from east to west up to the Rabbit, then the climb is slow and steady but rewarding nonetheless.
+Using a mixture of access track and single track to get you from one end of the network to another, the Mia trail is a unique blend of trail experience.
+If you are riding down the trail from the panoramic view, you will need to prepare yourself for a descent of epic proportions down the access track.
+Challenge yourself and see if you can carry your momentum into the single track for some tricky obstacles.
+If you are heading from east to west up to the Rabbit, then the climb is slow and steady, but rewarding nonetheless.

 For those who like to enjoy the view while cycling.
 Follow the access track for a bit of ‘times gone by’ and take a look at where the pastoralists used to round up the foxes.